drmaruyama/ermod-openacc/README.md

 2. aclocal
 3. autoconf
 4. automake (or automake --add-missing)

-Then
-5. configure the package with "configure" (see below),
+5. configure the package with "configure" (see below)
-6. then compile the package with "make".
+6. then compile the package with "make"

 ## Configuration
 ### erdst